As seen in Sleep Review Magazine, published on

 About half of SSM Health’s patients now undergo home sleep testing, or between 900 and 950 of the 1,800 to 1,900 sleep studies it does per year.
 Nelson is quick to note that she sees it as “unethical” to assign HST to a patient simply because it’s required by the insurer.
 “I do what’s appropriate for the patient,” she says.
 “If the patient has a lot of comorbidities, then I test them in the lab.”

 Ewa Alexander, MD, who works for Nelson as part of the sleep physician team at SSM Health, adds, “There are some patients we have to fight for to get in-lab testing.”
 For those patients, tools the team employs include peer-to-peer evaluations, which can result in the insurer allowing for in-lab testing from the outset.
+Lab testing on this level will need specialized equipment such as evaporation tools, lab stirrers, incubators, etc. it is important for all tests to be conducted in a medical and clean environment.

 The Home Testing Curve